developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 ## Overview

-This guide provides a walk-through of the steps for creating an application that uses [Barcode/Scanning APIs](/emdk-for-android/6-10/api) to perform Scanning operations on a Zebra Android device without using Profile Wizard.
-The API uses [Barcode Manager](/emdk-for-android/6-10/api/barcode/BarcodeManager), which is the primary object for accessing barcode scanning features.
+This guide provides a walk-through of the steps for creating an application that uses [Barcode/Scanning APIs](../../guide/api) to perform Scanning operations on a Zebra Android device without using Profile Wizard.
+The API uses [Barcode Manager](../../guide/barcode_scanning_guide/), which is the primary object for accessing barcode scanning features.

-> Note: This demo application is intended for tutorial purposes only and should not be used in production environments.
+> Note: **The demo app in this guide is intended for tutorial purposes only** and should not be used in production environments.

 -----

 ### Create The Project

-> Note: Provide "BasicScanningTutorial" as the project name for this tutorial.

-Start by creating a new Android Studio [project](/emdk-for-android/6-10/tutorial/tutCreateProjectAndroidStudio).
+Start by creating a new project in Android Studio.
+Call it `BasicScanningTutorial` to match later references in this guide.
+For help, see the [Android Studio tutorial](../../tutorial/tutCreateProjectAndroidStudio).

 ### Enable Android Permissions